visulate/visulate-for-oracle/docs/pages/db-dependencies.md

 Visulate for Oracle provides a UI and APIs to identify database object dependencies.

 Every Oracle database maintains a record of the dependencies between its objects in the SYS schema's DEPENDENCY$ table.
 It queries this table to identify the status of an object.
 For example, a stored procedure is marked as invalid if you drop a table that it relies on.
-Visulate for Oracle reads the same table.
+Visulate for Oracle provides APIs which read the same table.

 ## Using the UI